trayenel/user-management-app/README.md

 ## Technical Assignment - Interview

+### Installation

+- Run npm install
+- Start the project with npm start

 ### Before you start the assignment

 After you create your own private repository, git clone this project and **send me an invitation**.